 We presented AMCilk, a framework for multiprogrammed parallel workloads based on the Cilk runtime system.
 AMCilk allows system administrators to customize scheduling policies to support various application scenarios and performance metrics via the low-overhead and responsive core reallocation mechanism and cache and memory bandwidth partitioning.
-Supporting multiprogrammed workloads efficiently and flexibly is crucial when running large
+Supporting multiprogrammed workloads efficiently and flexibly is crucial when running large scale systems.

-- scale systems.
 While AMCilk is designed for shared memory systems and for a particular language, we believe that the lessons learned in the implementation and performance evaluation of AMCilk are more generally applicable in the design of both small and large-scale systems, such as servers and clouds.
-The fact that we were able to implement the different applications described in - Section 6 indicates that it is possible to design a unified framework that can be easily customized for specific application needs.
-In addition, our experience with the applications indicates low-overhead and responsive preemption can significantly impact the performance of these applications along with the metrics that these applications care about.
-On the other hand, running different jobs in the same runtime system potentially causes issues.
-The most obvious problem is the safety issue when different jobs share the memory, where one job may expose the data to another job.
-To mitigate this safety issue, a memory allocation mechanism for jobs is highly desirable.
-In particular, a global variable created by a job should be only visible to the threads within the same job.
-It would be greatly beneficial to have such constructors when multiprogrammed jobs run on the shared memory platform.
+The fact that we were able to implement the different applications described in Section V indicates that it is possible to design a unified framework that can be easily customized for specific application needs.
+In addition, our experience with the 4 applications indicates lowoverhead and responsive preemption can significantly impact the performance of these applications along with the metrics that these applications care about.